 The photo above was taken by Mike James, brother of Claude James, owner of Claude’s Bar, a few doors east of Percy’s Field, on the other side of Canyon Road.
 And on the morning of the photo, I think, my father took up me up to the painter Hal West’s studio at the corner of Canyon Road and Escondido to be served a bowl of beans from the pot on Hal’s wood-burning stove.
 I think it was a Sunday.

 I’m not sure why all this came flooding back to me, although it might have been triggered by a funny line on an old M*A*S*H. A broken-hearted Radar recites to Hawkeye something he has written: “I lost in the World Series of love.”
-Hawkeye — probably channeling a line from the great script writer Larry Gelbart — tells him, “Radar, just suffer.
+Hawkeye — probably channeling a line from the great script writer Larry Gelbart — responds, “Radar, just suffer.
 Don’t try to write.”‘